mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 These can be generated from TypeScript source files using the command `tsc -d name.ts`.

-They can also be create manually.
+They can also be created manually.
 This is typically only done for JavaScript libraries that do not supply them.
-Declare all types that should be visible to using code, omitting privately used types.
+Declare all types that should be visible to consuming code, omitting privately used types.

 Type declaration files contain "ambient declarations".